 We are students, faculty, staff and community members working toward a more sustainable campus in order to meet the needs of the present without compromising the needs of future generations.
 Learn more about Maricopa's Global Sustainability Initiative.

-The Green Efforts committee holds monthly meetings to discuss sustainability, recycling, and awareness of environmental issues at Glendale Community College.
-The committee welcomes anyone who is interested in green efforts to attend.
-Meetings are scheduled the 1st Friday of every month at 2:00 p.m. in LS-275.
+The Green Efforts committee holds monthly meetings the first Thursday of every month at 3 p.m. in room LS-273 to discuss sustainability, recycling, and awareness of environmental issues at Glendale Community College.
+The committee welcomes anyone interested in green efforts, including GCC administration, faculty, staff, students, and members of the community.

 Petition for Better Alternative Transportation